Krithikulal13/Flower-Shop-Landing-Page/README.md

 # 🌸 Floral Haven

-A modern, responsive landing page for a flower shop, showcasing fresh flowers and elegant arrangements.
+A modern and responsive landing page for a flower shop, designed to showcase fresh flowers and elegant arrangements.
+Built with **HTML5** and **CSS3**, this project provides a stylish hero section, navigation menu, and call-to-action button.

 ---

-## 🌟 Features
+##🌟 Features

 - Responsive navigation menu (Home, Shop, Product, Blog, Pages)
 - Interactive icons for Search, Wishlist, and Cart